BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 TODO:
-* Obviously, this is where the Segwit work starts.
 * Also: Fees.
 There was some question of if mintxfee is still current, or if paytxfee should be used.
 I haven't seen any evidence of obsolence, but it'd be good to check this and make sure we're still on the best practices.
 * Also: sendall as an alternative

-==
-UNDERSTANDING ADDRESSES MIGHT BE A WHOLE NEW SECTION ==
-### Knowing Your Bitcoin Addresses

-There are three types of Bitcoin addresses that you can create with the `getnewaddress` RPC command.
-You'll be using a `legacy` (P2PKH) address here, while you'll move over to a SegWit (P2SH-SegWit) or Bech32 address in [§4.6: Creating a Segwit Transaction](04_6_Creating_a_Segwit_Transaction.md).

-As noted above, the foundation of a Bitcoin address is a public key: someone sends funds to your public key, and then you use your private key to redeem it.
-Easy?
-Except putting your public key out there isn't entirely secure.
-At the moment, if someone has your public key, then they can't retrieve your private key (and thus your funds); that's the basis of cryptography, which uses a trap-door function to ensure that you can only go from private to public key, and not vice-versa.
-But the problem is that we don't know what the future might bring.
-Except we do know that cryptography systems eventually get broken by the relentless advance of technology, so it's better not to put raw public keys on the 'net, to future-proof your transactions.

-Classic Bitcoin transactions created P2PKH addresses that added an additional cryptographic step to protect public keys.

-> :book: ***What is a Legacy (P2PKH) address?*** This is a Legacy address of the sort used by the early Bitcoin network.
-We'll be using it in examples for the next few sections.
-It's called a Pay to PubKey Hash (or P2PKH) address because the address is a 160-bit hash of a public key.
-Using a hash of your public key as your address creates a two-step process where to spend funds you need to reveal both the private key and the public key, and it increases future security accordingly.
-This sort of address remains important for receiving funds from people with out-of-date wallet software.

-As described more fully in [§4.6: Creating a Segwit Transaction](04_6_Creating_a_Segwit_Transaction.md), the Block Size Wars of the late '10s resulted in a new sort of address: SegWit.
-This is the preferred sort of address currently, and should be fully integrated into Bitcoin-Core at this point, but nonetheless we're saving it for §4.6.

-SegWit simply means "segregated witness" and it's a way of separating the transaction signatures out from the rest of the transaction to reduce transaction size.
-Some SegWit addresses will sneak into some of our examples prior to §4.6 as change addresses, which you'll see as addresses that begin with "tb".
-This is fine because the `bitcoin-cli` entirely supports their usage.
-But we won't use them otherwise.

-There are two addresses of this sort:

-> :book: ***What is a P2SH-SegWit (aka Nested SegWit) address?*** This is the first generation of SegWit.
-It wraps the SegWit address in a Script hash to ensure backward compatibility.
-The result creates transactions that are about 25%+ smaller (with corresponding reductions in transaction fees).

-> :book: ***What is a Bech32 (aka Native SegWit, aka P2WPKH) address?*** This is the second generation of SegWit.
-It's fully described in [BIP 173](https://en.bitcoin.it/wiki/BIP_0173).
-It creates transactions that are even smaller but more notably also has some advantages in creating addresses that are less prone to human error and have some implicit error-correction beyond that.
-It is *not* backward compatible like P2SH-SegWit was, and so some people may not be able to send to it.

-There are other sorts of Bitcoin addresses, such as P2PK (which paid to a bare public key, and is deprecated because of its future insecurity) and P2SH (which pays to a Script Hash, and which is used by the first-generation Nested SegWit addresses; we'll meet it more fully in a few chapters).
 ==

 # 4.1: Sending Coins the Easy Way